 CWIDs usually consist of three initials of the user's name (first-middle-last, or for those with no middle name, two letters from the first name and one from the last) and a four-digit numeric identifier.
 Faculty or staff who began employment with the institution prior to 1998 may have CWIDs that do not adhere to the current convention.

-Only one CWID is assigned per person—it is deactivated when an individual leaves the institution, but it is never reassigned to someone else.
+Only one CWID is assigned per person—the account associated with a CWID is deactivated when an individual leaves the institution, but it is never reassigned to someone else.
 The same CWID is used at both Weill Cornell Medicine and NewYork-Presbyterian Hospital, and follows a user if they change institutions.

 With few exceptions, all faculty, staff, and students automatically receive CWIDs.
 The following users need to have a CWID manually created at the request of their Department Administrator/Designee, or Division Administrator: